 (2) Subregulation (1) applies whether the offence is made a prescribed offence by regulations or by a local law.

-27. Form of withdrawal of infringement notice — s.
-9.20
+27. Withdrawal of infringement notice, form of (Act s.
+9.20)

 (1) The form of the notice that may be given under section 9.20 of the Act to withdraw an infringement notice for a prescribed offence against a regulation is the form set out in Form 3 in Schedule 1.